thisisnousername/hw8/README.md

 <img src="stuffy_stuff/f1.png" width="320">
 </p>

 From the analytic solution to the problem, we know that the motion takes place along an ellipse if *H*<0.
-Let *e* be the eccentricity of the ellipse.
+Let *e = 0.6* be the eccentricity of the ellipse.

 Let us consider the initial conditions
 <p align="center">